MateErdei/esg.linuxep.linux-mono-repo/eventjournaler/README.md

 * Alter Jenkinsfile to the new name
 * Alter localjenkins/Jenkinsfile to the new name
 * Alter build-files/release-package.xml to the new name
-* Alter CMakeLists.txt to the new name and rigid ID
+* Alter CMakeLists.txt to the new project name
-* Run tools/changeNamespace.sh <namespace> to change the namespace of plugin/*
 * Add to Local Jenkins builds
 * Add to Artisan CI builds

+The project name etc, can be customised by the build.sh and CMakeLists.txt but a default is passed from release-package.xml